sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter2.md

 *** =xp1: 30

 *** =instructions1
-Get the title and release year of all films released between 1990 and 2000.
+Get the title and release year of all films released between 1990 and 2000 (inclusive).

 *** =solution1
 ```{sql}